 Church Recorders who are members of The Arts Society societies are volunteers who make records of the contents and internal fabric of our national churches.
 These records help to preserve the rich artistic heritage to be found in places of worship of all religions.
+Over the last 45 years the Arts Society has registered 1,920 similar church records throughout Great Britain, including 20 records of Surrey Churches.
 Items are described in detail and their history researched.
 All the material is then compiled into a book, illustrated with photographs and drawings.
 The records are given to the church and copies are sent to national institutions including the National Monuments Record at English Heritage, The Church Buildings Council, the Victoria and Albert Museum and the relevant county record office.

 CHURCH TRAILS are organised for